Learning Smooth Neural Functions via Lipschitz Regularization: Method

 Our main idea is to define the smoothness energy solely based on network parameters (i.e. weights of a neural network) regardless of the inputs.
 One promising solution is to encourage \emph{Lipschitz continuity} with respect to the inputs, in our case the latent code $\vt$, and use its Lipschitz constant $\lipc$ as a proxy for smoothness.
 Specifically, we want the network to satisfy

 for all possible combinations of $\vx, \vt_0, \vt_1$.
 As the upper bound of the Lipschitz constant $\lipc = ∏_i \| \mW_i \|_p$ only depends on the weight matrices $\mW_i$, $\lipc$ is independent to the choice of inputs.
-Therefore, by decreasing $\lipc$, one guarantees smoothness everywhere even beyond the training set.
-In \reffig{teaser}, we demonstrate this property by showing smooth interpolation and extrapolation.
+Therefore, by decreasing $\lipc$, one guarantees smoothness everywhere even beyond the training set \update{(see \reffig{teaser})}.

 To decrease the Lipschitz constant and encourage smoothness, we present a new regularization.
 The key idea is to treat the Lipschitz constant of a network as a learnable parameter and minimize it, instead of a pre-determined value (e.g., \cite{MiyatoKKY18}).
 There are many possible ways one can formulate such a regularization and there is not a single formulation that is uniformly the best.
 We first present our recommended solution and defer the comparison with alternative formulations in \refsec{comparisons}.